-This blog, now slightly out of date, has a simple motivation: political ideas are important.
-They shape our politics, and citizens and politicians invoke them all the time.
-Political philosophers take political ideas very seriously so we should be able to say interesting things about topical political issues.
-Others must judge whether this blog succeeds.
+The idea behind this blog site is that political ideas are important – they shape our politics, and citizens and politicians invoke them all the time – political philosophers take political ideas very seriously so we should be able to say interesting things about political or policy issues.

 My name is Dean Machin.
 I am (or was) a political philosopher who now works on public policy, public affairs, and strategy.

 Since May 2016 I have worked for the University of Portsmouth as the Vice-Chancellor’s adviser on public policy issues.

 From 2012-15 I taught in the Philosophy Department at UCL and from 2009-12 I was a Leverhulme Fellow in the Philosophy Department at the University of Warwick.

 My academic specialism was political philosophy particularly the relationship between political equality and social and economic equality.

 From 2012-15 I also worked for David (now Lord) Willetts, mostly on his book ‘A University Education’.